-Nothing in this world is ever lasting.
-All the living beings, living organism, man-made and nature’s creation perish with time.
+Nothing in this world is everlasting.
+All the living beings, living organisms, man-made and nature’s creations perish with time.
 Flowers too are not spared of this bitter truth.
-When fresh cut flowers are used in bouquets and arrangements, they bring lots of cheers and happiness to the beholders.
+When fresh-cut flowers are used in bouquets and arrangements, they bring lots of cheers and happiness to the beholders.
 But sadly, they start wilting and leaning downwards after a few days.
 Luckily, you can make cut flowers last longer by following these tips.

 Change The Water On Alternate Days